DAXGRID/tile-watcher/README.md

 ## Tile watcher

-Creates vector-tiles when a `geojson` file changes and send refresh signal to tileserver.
+Creates vector-tiles when a `geojson` file changes and send refresh signal to a tile-server.